-Despite the repeated calls to remove Spencer from an honorific position in campus memory, a portrait of Spencer, along with reproductions of several of her botanical watercolors, hang in the main parlor of the CSAS offices.
+Despite the repeated calls to remove Spencer from an honorific position in campus memory, a portrait of Spencer, along with reproductions of several of her botanical watercolors, hang in the main parlor of the Love House.
 My project takes on the complex and troubling endowment of Cornelia Phillips Spencer, weaving together Spencer’s own words as irrefutable evidence in the persistent lineage of perpetual racism and sexism in the University’s official actions in our present day.

 The title of the project takes on the profiling of Spencer as the “woman who rang the bell” at the University when classes resumed during the post-Civil War period.
-The title also refers to the concept of how exposure to gross inequity, in this case the reality of Spencer’s White supremacist beliefs, is cause for reconsideration and dismantling of the honorific position she has been placed into in UNC history.
+The title also refers to the concept of how exposure to gross inequity, in this case the reality of Spencer’s white supremacist beliefs, is cause for reconsideration and dismantling of the honorific position she has been placed into in UNC history.
 Spencer once wrote, “”If one or at most two or three hearts hold me, when dead, in faithful remembrance, it will be as much as I ask, or expect.”
 In faithful remembrance is a response to the necessity of proactively working to undo what has been done, aligning with the principles of reckoning that the Imagining UNC’s Future with Art project has centered.

-The painted sculptures are distributed throughout the Center for the Study of the American South’s building, in front of the 5 fireplaces extant today.
+The painted sculptures are distributed throughout the Love House building, in front of the 5 fireplaces extant today.
 Historic fire screens were domestic objects typically made of wood or metal that assist in regulating the warmth of a parlor fire for those seated nearby.
-Fire screens often feature precious paintings and embroidery, often by upper middle class young White women, as a display of their technical skill and trained virtuosity.
+Fire screens often feature precious paintings and embroidery, often by upper middle class young white women, as a display of their technical skill and trained virtuosity.
 Pastoral scenes and decorative patterns were common visual themes, and the fire screens I made for ‘Imagining UNC’s Future with Art,’ recycle appropriations of Spencer’s own floral paintings (held in the Southern Historical Collection of Wilson Library at UNC) as backdrops for embroidered texts.

 The texts, rendered to appear as embroidered embellishments, are culled from Spencer’s letters, newspaper columns, and books published during her lifetime.
 The five themes that the fire screens present in painted text are:

-1/ Spencer’s apologistic stance on the Ku Klux Klan’s White supremacist terror (“punishing criminals whom the law had failed to punish. . .
+1/ Spencer’s apologistic stance on the Ku Klux Klan’s white supremacist terror (“punishing criminals whom the law had failed to punish. . .
 Such things will be when people are goaded beyond their patience”);

-2/ Her passionate attacks on the Civil Rights Bill of 1875 and her insistence on defending White paternalism (“ — if this visitor demanded her seat here as a right due her as my equal, would I have allowed it?
+2/ Her passionate attacks on the Civil Rights Bill of 1875 and her insistence on defending white paternalism (“ — if this visitor demanded her seat here as a right due her as my equal, would I have allowed it?
 Of course not.
 And so I suppose it would be all over the South. . . .”);

 4/ Spencer’s fundraising efforts to supply the newly reopened university with subscription monies and educational instruments, connecting this effort with the sacrifices made for women by men during the Civil War, and to the ‘pious duty’ of Confederate women laying wreathes on the graves of the ‘young heroes’ (“The women of the South owe much to the men of the South, and no women have ever been able to boast of truer or more gallant defenders than the women of North Carolina.”);